ggeorgiou14/info_foundation/docs/collaboration/contributing_in_agile_org.md

 Some examples of what we are looking for

-- leads of people who might be interested in farming capacity or buying tokens or investing in the TF Fund.
+- lead people who might be interested in farming capacity or buying tokens or investing in the TF Fund.
 - help us organize an event for Token or Grid promotion.
-- technical feedback on the technology we have created
+- technical feedback on the technology we have created.
 - other feedback on any of the things we do.

 Do not hesitate to contact us through our foundation website, we will try to help you and find an Ambassador or Founder who you can work with.
 This Ambassador knows where to find information, knows who is doing what, knows how to get things done basically in the ThreeFold ecosystem.